5 min read

 That does not mean AI has an unconscious.

 It means builders need to understand that AI output is not neutral.
 Language carries associations.
 Metaphors shape expectations.
-A product that calls an AI "teammate," "companion," or "agent" changes how people interpret its authority and responsibility.
+A product that calls an AI "teammate," "companion," or "agent" changes how people interpret its authority, role, and responsibility.

 The builder lesson: choose language carefully.